-The Tweneboa, Enyenra and Ntomme fields are located in the western and central portions of the DT Block, approximately 30 miles offshore Ghana in water depths of approximately 3,300 to 5,700 feet.
+The Tweneboa, Enyenra and Ntomme fields ("TEN") are located in the western and central portions of the DT Block, approximately 30 miles offshore Ghana in water depths of approximately 3,300 to 5,700 feet.
 In November 2012, we submitted a declaration of commerciality and PoD over the TEN discoveries.
 In May 2013, the government of Ghana approved the TEN PoD.
 The discoveries are being jointly developed with shared infrastructure and a single FPSO.

 The TEN fields consist of multiple stratigraphic traps with reservoir intervals consisting of a series of stacked Upper Cretaceous Turonian-aged, deepwater fan lobes and channel deposits.
-Fluid samples recovered from the fields indicate an oil gravity of approximately 31-35 degrees API and a natural gas condensate gravity of between 41 and 48 degrees API.

-The TEN development is being developed in a phased manner.
+The TEN fields are being developed in a phased manner.
 The plan of development for TEN was designed to include an expandable subsea system that would provide for multiple phases.
-Phase 1 of the TEN development includes the drilling and completion of up to 17 wells, 11 of which have been drilled and are being completed.
+Phase 1 of the TEN fields includes the drilling and completion of up to 17 wells, 11 of which have been completed.
 Seven additional development wells are expected to be drilled during Phase 2.
 The remaining Phase 1 and Phase 2 wells are a combination of production wells and water or gas injection wells needed to maximize recovery.
 The remainder of Phase 1 and all Phase 2 drilling is dependent on the International Tribunal for the Law of the Sea (the "ITLOS") ruling expected by late 2017.
+See "Item 1A.
+Risk Factors-A maritime boundary demarcation between Côte D'Ivoire and Ghana may affect a portion of our license areas offshore Ghana." for additional information.